-- 2.05 Employers covered by this Agreement, recognize the work jurisdiction of the International Association of Bridge, Structural, Ornamental and Reinforcing Ironworkers as set out under Trade Jurisdiction Appendix "A" of this Agreement. - 2.06 The Employer agrees that only journeyman and apprentice Ironworkers shall be employed on any work described in this Article and Appendix "A". - 2.07 The Employer agrees that he will not sub-contract work within the scope of this Agreement to a contractor that does not agree to honor the terms and conditions of this agreement. - 2.08 It is agreed that this Agreement shall supersede any other Agreement that has been entered into by and between any of the parties hereto which embraces any of the work defined above, which is dated prior to the signing of this Agreement.
+- 2.05 Employers covered by this Agreement, recognize the work jurisdiction of the International Association of Bridge, Structural, Ornamental and Reinforcing Ironworkers as set out under Trade Jurisdiction Appendix "A" of this Agreement. - 2.06 The Employer agrees that only journeyperson and apprentice Ironworkers shall be employed on any work described in this Article and Appendix "A". - 2.07 The Employer agrees that they will not sub-contract work within the scope of this Agreement to a contractor that does not agree to honor the terms and conditions of this agreement. - 2.08 It is agreed that this Agreement shall supersede any other Agreement that has been entered into by and between any of the parties hereto which embraces any of the work defined above, which is dated prior to the signing of this Agreement. - Workers dispatched by the Union shall be in possession of OSSA certified site orientation training and OSSA certified fall arrest training.
+First Aid Training will also be required for sufficient workers to meet the owner of the project's site requirements. - 2.10 The parties recognize that it is in their mutual best interest to include significant involvement of women, aboriginal people, visible minorities and RAP students in the workforce.